 Dairy Inspection Responsibilities

 In Minnesota, milk and other dairy products are produced under either the Grade A program or the manufacturing grade program.
 Dairy inspectors conduct inspections to ensure facilities meet state and federal requirements under each applicable program.
 For more information, refer to the Dairy Inspector Responsibilities chart.

 Grade A Milk

 Fluid milk and other dairy products such as yogurt, cottage cheese, and sour cream are produced according to Grade A program requirements.
 Without dairy inspection, farmers, dairy plants, and cooperatives would not be able to sell Grade A milk across state lines.

 The U.S. Food and Drug Administration (FDA) oversees Grade A milk under the Pasteurized Milk Ordinance (PMO).
 The National Conference on Interstate Milk Shipments (NCIMS), an organization made up of state dairy regulators, meets every two years to discuss and vote on changes to the PMO.
+Interstate Milk Shipment Officers (IMS Officers) conduct surveys of Grade A dairy farms and processing plants to ensure they are in compliance with the requirements of the PMO and related documents.
 The FDA must approve the changes before they become part of the PMO, which sets the federal standards for the Grade A milk program.
 Minnesota has adopted the PMO standards for Grade A milk.